paulohsilvapinto/aws-certify/Storage/efs.md

 - It is a managed Network file system (NFS), but differently from the EBSs, they work on **multiple AZs** and must be set inside of a VPC Security Group for access control.
 - **More expensive** than EBS, but it is **paid per use**.
 No capacity provisioning here - file system will scale automatically.
-- Highly available (multi-AZ) and higly scalable.
+- Highly available (multi-AZ) and highly scalable.
 - Files are **encrypted at rest with KMS**.
 - An EFS may be attached to multiple EC2 instances and an instance may have multiple EFSs attached to it.
 - Uses NFSv4.1 protocol.
 - Recommended for web serving, data management/sharing, etc.
-- They are only compatible with Linux based images. **No compatibility with Windows images**.
+- They are only compatible with Linux-based images. **No compatibility with Windows images**.

 ## Performance